11 Nov Becoming a Professional Illustrator in 1 Year

 #4 the following year, I spent finding my style and learning to monetize my work.
 I explored new, more complex brushes and textures.
 At this stage, I recommend looking at your work and finding details that need improvement.
 For me, it was the full-body, that I used to exaggerate in order to make the drawing easier.
 This was not a problem in general, but it just didn’t really suit my style.

-In 2021 I will be focusing on growing my skills but also on making an impact with my work.
-I would like to grow my Patreon page.
-There, I am hoping to incorporate my work and studies on mental health into my illustration work.
+In 2021 I will be focusing on growing as a business but also on making an impact with my work.
+I would like to also launch the Creative breakfast.
+There, I am hoping to incorporate my work and studies on mental health and education reform.